masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 One of the biggest discoveries from this computational study was it how we were able to visualize thermodynamic properties that is not very well defined in such a simulation environment.
 We were able to elucidate an evaporation process that is very difficult to replicate in physical experiments.
-As shown in the figure below, we see how a pressure gradient across the interfacial boundary relaxes as net evaporation flux approaches zero.
+As shown in the figure below, a pressure gradient across the interfacial boundary relaxes as net evaporation flux approaches zero.

 <br />

-Detail findings are submitted in a manuscript to the International Journal of Heat and Mass Transfer pending acceptance.
+Detail findings are submitted to the International Journal of Heat and Mass Transfer pending acceptance.
 </div>